History Files

 Culturally, Elamite states achieved less than their more advanced neighbours, and imported much of what they needed, including writing from Sumer and architecture from the later city and empire of Babylon.
 Elamite records are also extremely sparse in recording local events, and large areas of its history are almost totally unknown except through Sumerian records.

 The archaeological site consists of a cone-shaped mound which has a large terrace on its southern side.
-The mound covers ground up to about two hundred metres by one hundred and fifty metres, rising to a height over the surrounding plain of about twenty-seven metres.
+The mound covers territory which amounts to about two hundred metres by one hundred and fifty metres, rising to a height over the surrounding plain of about twenty-seven metres.
 The first excavations took place during eleven seasons between 1961-1978.
-Elamite structures of the Eparti period which include a fort sit on the upper levels (the most recent), dating to the early second millennium BC.
+Elamite structures of the Eparti period - which include a fort - are located on the upper levels (the most recent), dating to the early second millennium BC.

 The most substantial finds were from what is sometimes termed the proto-literate period, otherwise the Uruk IV period which dominated the fourth millennium BC.
 A number of contemporary clay cylinder seal impressions were also found, some of which seem to include representations of spinning, weaving, and churning, while others reveal the remarkable presence of what would seem to be a single individual who holds a position of dominance (see about 3500 BC in the timeline).